sheabunge/storyman/README.md

 ========

-When using project-tracking tools such as Jira, it can be useful to include a story tag (such as EG-123) in commit messages, so that changes can be linked to stories and vice-versa.
+When using project-tracking tools such as Jira, it can be useful to include a story tag (such as EG-123) in commit messages, so that changes can be linked to stories and vice versa.

-However, doing so manually can quickly become tiresome, and it's incredibly easy to forget to include a story tag, or to use the wrong story by mistake.

-Instead of needing to always manually specify the story number when committing, this tool can handle that for you.

-# Usage
+Instead of doing so manually, which can be prone to inconsistency and mistakes, this tool automates the process by rewriting commit messages to include the current story.

-## Installation
+# Installation

 Install through npm: